rogersdba/SQL-SERVER-DAILY-HEALTH-CHECK/README.md

 8. Check Sql Server Luns free space

 SCRIPT 2: Step2_Daily_Sql_Health_Check_Insert
-1. Insert the current day health check records into the tables.
+1. Insert the current day health check records into the health check tables.
 You can run this job manually or add the script to a sql jobs.
 2. The script also delete records that older than 14 days.
-You can change the days
+You can change the delete records date

 SCRIPT 3: Step3_Daily_Sql_Health_Check_Job
 1. Create a Sql Server job that execute script 2.